Vinfall/vndb/README.md

 Although I started with general applications in mind, I became more interest in visualization using `ggplot2` package provided by R language and discarded availability for others in the end.

+## Query

+A [VNDB Query](https://query.vndb.org/about) is nearly finished.
+With this, you can get the data with just a single UID (provided the list is not private).
+No more page jumps or dirty UserScript needed.

+> [!TIP]
+> A downside of query is it's synced with VNDB's public dump daily at 8:30 UTC, so it may take up to 24 hours (+ ~30 minutes) for changes to the main database to show up in query results.

+This is usually not a problem as I can't see why someone would use it on a daily basis.

 ## Usage

 Tested with Python 3.12 & R 4.4 on Void Linux ~~Windows 11 24H2 & [DevuanWSL](https://github.com/Vinfall/DevuanWSL)~~.